DataCircles/projects_circle/traffic_collisions_project/README.md

 c. what additional data is needed to answer the business problem(s)
 2. Locate the additional data
 #### Milestone(s)
 1. Deliver the data report.
-Report should be in each team's repository by 6 p.m. on Wednesday, July 22nd.
+The data report should be in each team's repository by 6 p.m. on Thursday, July 23.
+2. Select a team representative to deliver a team progress report at the Thursday standup meeting.
+Note, please choose a new person each week so everyone has a chance to present.

 <br>
 Additional information will be provided shortly.